Mario Testino to present 2011 Turner art prize

-"I draw endless inspiration from the work of other artists so I am honoured to be presenting this year's Turner Prize," Testino said in a statement on Monday.
+"I draw endless inspiration from the work of other artists so I am honored to be presenting this year's Turner Prize," Testino said in a statement Monday.

-Last year fashion designer and contemporary art collector Miuccia Prada handed out the prize while in 2008 Australian musician Nick Cave did the honours.
+Last year fashion designer and contemporary art collector Miuccia Prada handed out the prize while in 2008 Australian musician Nick Cave did the honors.

-In 2001, U.S. singer Madonna made a four-letter outburst during the live broadcast of the Turner Prize, for which the Channel 4 broadcaster had to apologise.
+In 2001, U.S. singer Madonna made a four-letter outburst during the live broadcast of the Turner Prize, for which the Channel 4 broadcaster had to apologize.

 That year the Turner Prize was controversially won by Martin Creed, whose featured work was an empty room with lights going on and off.